RadValentin/valentin.io/src/pages/posts/tiny-react-env/index.md

 We've set up a way to bundle a bunch of scripts and load them in a webpage.
 It's not bad but it also doesn't set the world on fire.
 Also it's kind of a pain to manually run the build command every time we make a change.

-An easy fix for this is to tell Webpack to continue running in watch mode after finishing the build (just pass `--watch` when calling it).
+An easy fix for this is to tell Webpack to continue running in watch mode after finishing the build (pass `--watch` when calling it).
 Now after every change to our code the bundle will be rebuilt and we can refresh the page to see the changes.

 ```sh
 ./node_modules/.bin/webpack --watch